 Wake up early to have a breakfast of cappuccino and brioche with the locals at a neighborhood café.
 One of the best is Amalfi’s Pasticceria Pansa, near the Piazza Duomo, which has the best coffee and pastries in town.

-Enjoy (often all to yourself) the many beautiful yet forgotten grottos that line the island of Capri—many of them are on the western side—whilst the masses wait in line to enter the Blu Grotto.
+Enjoy (often all to yourself) the many beautiful yet forgotten grottos that line the island of Capri—many of them are on the western side—whilst the masses wait in line to enter the Blue Grotto.

 Get out on the water in a kayak or, better yet, a boat with a captain, so you have nothing to do but enjoy the sea air and the view and whatever you’ve taken aboard to eat and to drink.
-Your hotel can provide the kayaks; we can arrange for the boat.
+Your hotel can provide the kayaks; Andrea can arrange for the boat.